 Based on the Cardozo School of Law ranking, 69th place, Cardozo is a second-tier law school.

 Cardozo Law School is part of Yeshiva University, which is a private orthodox Jewish university.

 The Cardozo School of Law is located in New York.
 This makes it a prime location for law students to gain diverse experience and begin networking.

 Your target LSAT score should be 164 or higher to maximize your chances of acceptance into Cardozo Law School.

-With the motto “bringing law to life,” Cardozo is an excellent law school for any student that wants their legal education to involve hands-on learning, real-world challenges, and career-building connections.
+With the motto “bringing law to life,” Cardozo is an excellent law school for any student who wants their legal education to involve hands-on learning, real-world challenges, and career-building connections.

-With the added benefit of being in New York City, a prime location for law, business, and media, pursuing a legal education at Cardozo is guaranteed to be both exciting and extremely rewarding!
+With the added benefit of being in New York City, a prime location for law, business, and media, pursuing a legal education at this school is guaranteed to be both exciting and extremely rewarding!